thomasekdahlN/wealthprognosis-app/README.md

 * stock - Aksjer.
 Må hensynta fritaksregelen.
 Ingen skatt på salg av aksjer fra et firma, kun skatt ved salg av aksjer for privatpersoner

 ### Functionality on the priority wishlist:
+- Check calculations for property tax
+- Check calculations for bracket tax
+- Support for personfradrag in tax calculations - calculating a bit too high now
+- Support for reading tax configurations pr year and country (support for more than norwegian tax regime).
+Only using the current years tax regime for all calculations now
+- Support for yearly tax on interest on money in the bank.
-Support for two different types of stock - sellable and non-sellable (greymarket).
+- Support for two different types of stock - sellable and non-sellable (greymarket).
 Sellable stocks will be sold until zero when you retire.
 Non-sellable stocks will be kept until you die.
-Check calculations for property tax
-Check calculations for bracket tax
-Support for personfradrag in tax calculations - calculating a bit too high now Support for reading tax configurations pr year and country (support for more than norwegian tax regime).
-Only using the current years tax regime for all calculations now
-Support for yearly tax on interest on money in the bank.
-Fortune tax is divided into state and municipality tax.
+- Fortune tax is divided into state and municipality tax.
 Should be calculated separately.

 #### Not a priority, but have been thinking of it.
 - Support for factor on a rule like +1000